mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 threats may emerge.
 Some would call him paranoid, but his personal forces have more than once been the first–response formations in a crisis and have a good record.
-Among them is a unit also known as the 4518th Lift Infantry (Duke Norris’ Own Huscarles), raised by Duke Norris as part of his personal forces but which spends most of the time on loan to the Imperial Army.
+Among them is a unit also known as the 4518th Lift Infantry (Duke Norris' Own Huscarles), raised by Duke Norris as part of his personal forces but which spends most of the time on loan to the Imperial Army.
 Other nobles loan part of their personal forces to the Imperial army